skwp/dotfiles/README.md

 ln -s ~/Dropbox/path/to/zsh ~/.yadr/custom/zsh
 ```

-Create as many `whatever.before.zsh` or `whatever.after.zsh` files as you need within the `zsh` directory.
+Create as many `before/whatever.zsh` or `after/whatever.zsh` files as you need within the `zsh` directory.
 Please see `custom/zsh.sample` for
 an example.